SonarSoftwareInc/freeradius_genie-v2/README.md

 ## Configuration

 In order to allow the Sonar `genie` tool to setup everything else for you, you need to enter the MySQL root password you setup a minute ago in a **.env** file.
 Type `cp .env.example .env` and then `nano .env`.
 You'll see a line that says `MYSQL_PASSWORD=changeme`.
 Use the backspace key to delete `changeme` and replace it with the MySQL root password you setup.
-Press `CTRL+X` to exit, and save your changes.
+Press `CTRL+X` to exit, and save your changes. **Make sure you record this root password somewhere, as you will need it in the future!**

 Once that's done, we're ready to start using genie!